 Emerson complains that architects follow old patterns: “Why need we copy the Doric or the Gothic model?”
 Emerson’s reasoning would doubtless appeal to a modern architect like Frank Lloyd Wright.
 Today, however, many people probably prefer the architects of Emerson’s day, who followed old patterns, rather than the modern architects who strive for originality and achieve only a wild anarchy.
-Emerson didn’t seem to realize that originality can be carried to an excessive point, that it can become the enemy of culture.
+Emerson didn’t seem to realize that originality can be carried to an excessive point, can become the enemy of culture.

 Tradition and originality are polar opposites.
 There are many such pairs of opposites in the world of culture, and society oscillates between them.
 When one is emphasized, then people begin to see the value of the other; action calls forth reaction, thesis calls forth antithesis.
 As Proust put it, “The critics of each generation confine themselves to maintaining the direct opposite of the truths admitted by their predecessors.”2

 Emerson emphasizes originality, and overlooks the importance of tradition.
 He should neither be praised for this, nor criticized.
 He plays a role, and plays it well; he expresses one side of the argument, and expresses it well.
 He asks, “Where is the master who could have instructed Franklin, or Washington, or Bacon, or Newton?”
 One could just as easily argue that these heroes learn much from their predecessors, are inspired by their predecessors.
 One could quote Newton: “If I have seen further than others, it is by standing upon the shoulders of giants.”
 The original thinker is often the person who has admired the tradition most, studied it most, learned the most from it.
 Whether we emphasize originality or tradition is a matter of taste, like whether we call the glass “half empty” or “half full.”
 If the preceding generation emphasized originality, we’ll probably choose to emphasize tradition, and vice versa.